-- The video clip from the "Aquarium" site at East Diamante includes images of

-- tuna (a transient species; not part of the bottom community)
+- tuna (a transient species; not part of the bottom community);

-- tangs
+- tangs;

-- squirrelfish
+- squirrelfish;

-- gorgonian coral
+- gorgonian coral;

-- other soft corals
+- other soft corals; and

-- hydrozoa
+- hydrozoa.

-- The video from a hydrothermal vent site on the same volcano includes
+The video from a hydrothermal vent site on the same volcano includes:

-- a spider crab (seen but not named)
+- a spider crab (seen but not named);

-- basket stars
+- basket stars;

-- anemone
+- anemone;

-- barnacles
+- barnacles; and

-- snails
+- snails.

-- This list includes grazers (snails), suspension feeders (basket stars, anemone, barnacles), and omnivores (spider crab).
+This list includes grazers (snails), suspension feeders (basket stars, anemone, barnacles), and omnivores (spider crab).

-- Be sure students understand the concept of primary production, and the distinction between chemosynthetic primary production and photosynthetic primary production.
+Be sure students understand the concept of primary production, and the distinction between chemosynthetic primary production and photosynthetic primary production.
 Students should also realize that it is possible for organisms to receive energy from both types of primary production.
 For example, many of the organisms reported by the 2004 Ring of Fire Expedition are suspension feeders, and probably receive a substantial portion of their nutrition from plankton.
 Plankton may include the larval forms of species found near vents (such as crabs, shrimp, worms and snails), as well as species in photosynthetic communities.
-You may want to point out that these larval forms may remain in the water column for days or months, and are the main means by

-which new vent sites are colonized.
+You may want to point out that these larval forms may remain in the water column for days or months, and are the main means by which new vent sites are colonized.